Canada represents Maine’s largest trading partner and the top US export market.

-Canada represents the U.S. and Maine’s leading trading partner.
-With their geographic proximity, open market economy, stable business climate, and familiar business practices, Canada plays a crucial role in trade development – $2.4 billion in goods and services cross the border each day and over 400,000 people cross the border on a daily basis.
-Canada buys more from the United States than does any other nation – including all 28 countries of the European Union.
+With their geographic proximity, open market economy, stable business climate, and familiar business practices, Canada plays a crucial role in US trade development.
+Each day, $1.9 billion in goods and services cross the border, and over 400,000 people cross the border on a daily basis.
+Canada buys more from the US than any other nation, including all 28 countries of the European Union.

 Maine International Trade Center (MITC) leads focused trade missions to Canada, conducts trade education workshops and seminars specific to the country, and has provided answers to hundreds of technical assistance questions and trade counseling to Maine companies.
 MITC also maintains relationships with public and private sector entities in Canada to ease entry into the Canadian market for Maine companies.